Golden Globe Race 2018

 the real robinson crusoe

-The 1719 novel by Daniel Defoe that traces the tumultuous voyages and ultimate survival of a man with a lust for the ocean, has sparked many a debate as to who may have inspired the novel’s main protagonist, Robinson Crusoe.
+The 1719 novel Robinson Crusoe by Daniel Defoe traces the tumultuous voyages and ultimate survival of a man with an unshakable lust for the sea.
+Since its publication, the story has sparked ongoing debate about who may have inspired the book’s famous castaway.

 Read more